habibieamrullah/Quran-Karim-by-CiihuyCom/README.md

 It's optimised for mobile view.
 Has language change feature, theme selection, and options for changing Arabic and translation text sizes.

+Available languages are: English, Bahasa Indonesia, Japanese and French

 Try it live here: https://ciihuy.com/qurankarim/